How is gestational diabetes treated?

 - With treatment, about 7 out of 100 women have a baby with a high birth weight.

-But just because a baby is large, there is no reason to worry about his or her health.
+But there’s no reason to worry about a baby's health just because they are large or heavy at birth.
 Most large babies are born healthy.
-But it can be more difficult to give birth to large babies.
+It can be more difficult to give birth to large babies, though.

 Treatment can lower the risk of a certain birth complication called shoulder dystocia.
 This is where it takes longer for the baby’s shoulders to come out after the head has already come out.
 Sometimes the child gets stuck in the birth canal for a relatively short while, but in rare cases he or she may get stuck for longer.
 Midwives and doctors then have to react quickly in order to make sure the child gets enough oxygen.